By C. Denby Swanson

 "The acting company has a rollicking time with this one-act, channeling over-sized characters.
 Seifert's Tor swings between the serious and the silly.
 His deadpan delivery is often at odds with his menace, a disjuncture lined with comic gold.
 Rodríguez's Gus is the funny hit man and his actions humorously compromise him.
 Froiland gives Olive a charming loopiness.
 And Sara Marsh, who plays Olive's friend and drinking buddy, Betty, commands the stage with gusto. […] This preposterous, dark comedy is not just a send up.
 It's a paean to the hardy, aspirational people who settled Minnesota."

 — Rohan Preston, Star Tribune

 "If you're thinking Coen Brothers, you're not far off in terms of dark, screwball humor...The cast is game and gifted.
 Seifert, bug-eyed and vaguely threatening...Rodríguez's character is only part Norwegian, and so is allowed to — you know — express emotion.
 Jane Froiland is appropriately weepy and scheme-y, perpetually perplexed at the goings-on around her.
-And Marsh trods the line between grim groundedness and insanity, proffering a darker take on living and loving in the north."
+And Marsh trods the line between grim groundedness and insanity."

 — Dominic Papatola, Pioneer Press